Pelvic Radiation Therapy and Incontinence

 Essential Tips for Family or Caregivers:

-Ensure they have the right incontinence products – A person affected by Alzheimer’s can be protected all day with the right products.
+With the right products, a person affected by Alzheimer’s can be protected all day.
 They’ll also have uninterrupted sleep and be more comfortable throughout the night.
-These products not only offer protection but can rebuild confidence and help improve quality of life.
+These products offer protection, can rebuild confidence, and help improve quality of life.
 Diapers, underwear, pads, and liners are offered in multiple sizes to fit all body types.

 elderly woman with head on pillow and eyes closed gently smiling